-Rodents pose a nasty problem for homeowners throughout Texas, Oklahoma and Louisiana.
+Rodents pose a nasty problem for homeowners throughout Texas.
 These elusive nocturnal creatures invade food supplies, cause extensive property damage, leave their droppings in living areas, and even carry and spread diseases.

 While it’s not likely that you can have mice and rats at the same time (rats often feed on mice — the scent of a rat is enough to drive mice away), the presence of either one requires immediate attention.